yuuIind/Odin-Project/README.md

 # Odin-Project
+---
-Code practices and projects for Odin Project
+## Code practices and projects for Odin Project

+Codes written for
+- Testing
+- Practice
+- Projects